 6. N (neutral) to distribution with UPS function

-If you do not have electricity consumers at home that absolutely require a UPS with a response time of 20 ms, you can supply all 230 V electricity consumers that are eligible for backup power through the aforementioned distribution with a switching time of 1-2 s.
+If you do not have electricity consumers at home that require a UPS with a response time of 20 ms, you can provide all 230 V electricity consumers that are eligible for backup power through the aforementioned distribution with a switching time of 1-2 s.

 1. L (phase) from the external power grid